-Read throughout this article and find out helpful details about a through-the-wall air conditioner.
+Read throughout this article and find out important details about a through-the-wall air conditioner.
 Keep reading!

 Finding the right air conditioner could be a challenge since there could be various options to choose from.
 Based on the type of space that you want to cool down, it might be tough to know which one is the right fit for you.
-And one type from these different air conditioners is the through-the-wall air conditioner.
+And a kind from these different air conditioners is the through-the-wall air conditioner.
 We’ll get to know more about this type below.

 Top 5 Best Through-the-Wall Air Conditioners

 Koldfront WTC8001W is perfect for medium-sized places up to 350 square feet large.
-It can also heat spaces but heating capacity is much lower – max 100 square feet large spaces.
+It can also heat spaces, but heating capacity is much lower – max 100 square feet large areas.
 This AC is very efficient runs at a low cost.
-The unit is equipped with many features and newest technologies – remote control, digital display, timer, thermostat and more.
+The unit is equipped with many features and newest technologies – remote control, digital display, timer, thermostat, and more.

 - Very efficient, low operating costs